ropensci/bold/cran-comments.md

 -----

-This version fixes a broken test.
+This version fixes the rmarkdown/markdown dependency issue for vignettes that Kurt emailed maintainers about.

 Thanks!
 Scott Chamberlain